Noise music: 1940s–1960s: Electroacoustic music and musique concrète

-During the late 1940s, French composer Pierre Schaeffer theorized and coined a type of electroacoustic music known as "musique concrète".
-Schaeffer's 1948 compositions Cinq études de bruits (Five Noise Studies), that began with Etude aux Chemins de Fer (Railway Study) which consisted of locomotive sounds made at the Paris train station Gare des Batignolles.
-Which premiered via a radio broadcast on October 5, 1948, called Concert de bruits (Noise Concert).
+During the late 1940s, French composer Pierre Schaeffer theorized and coined a type of electroacoustic music known as musique concrète.
+Schaeffer's 1948 compositions Cinq études de bruits (Five Noise Studies), that began with Etude aux Chemins de Fer (Railway Study), which consisted of locomotive sounds made at the Paris train station Gare des Batignolles.
+This premiered via a radio broadcast on October 5, 1948, called Concert de bruits (Noise Concert).

 Under the influence of Henry Cowell in San Francisco in the late 1940s, Lou Harrison and John Cage began composing music for junk (waste) percussion ensembles, scouring junkyards and Chinatown antique shops for appropriately tuned brake drums, flower pots, gongs, and more.
 Music journalist Paul Hegarty retrospectively remarked that Antonin Artaud's 1947 composition Pour en Finir avec le Jugement de dieu (To Have Done with the Judgment of God) as "a great example of how literal noise becomes a more interesting threat."
 In 1957, Edgard Varèse created on tape an extended piece of electronic music using noises created by scraping, thumping and blowing titled Poème électronique.

-In 1960, John Cage completed his noise composition Cartridge Music for phono cartridges with foreign objects replacing the 'stylus' and small sounds amplified by contact microphones.
+In 1960, John Cage completed his noise composition Cartridge Music for phono cartridges with foreign objects replacing the stylus and small sounds amplified by contact microphones.
 That same year, Nam June Paik composed Fluxusobjekt for fixed tape and hand-controlled tape playback head.
-On May 8, six young Japanese musicians, including Takehisa Kosugi and Yasunao Tone, who later joined the Japanese branch of the Fluxus art movement, formed the early noise music collective, Group Ongaku, recording Automatism and Object.
+On May 8, six young Japanese musicians, including Takehisa Kosugi and Yasunao Tone, who later joined the Japanese branch of the Fluxus art movement, formed the early noise music collective Group Ongaku, recording Automatism and Object.
 These recordings made use of a mixture of traditional musical instruments along with a vacuum cleaner, a radio, an oil drum, a doll, and a set of dishes.
 Moreover, the speed of the tape recording was manipulated, further distorting the sounds being recorded.
 Tone later became an early pioneer of "glitch" music in the 1990s.